 UC Cincinnati

 Students are automatically enrolled in a UC Student Health Insurance plan unless they opt out annually.
-For the 2023-2024 school year, the insurance rate for a single student was $1,254 per semester.
+The insurance rate for a single student was $1,254 per semester.
 When seeing a doctor outside of University Health Services, students must meet a $500 deductible at the beginning of each plan year, and then pay a 20% co-insurance after that.
 Insurance covers the remaining 80%, up to a maximum out-of-pocket of $5,000 per plan year.

 Cincinnati Cost of Living - Education

-Northern Kentucky University in-state tuition: $10,500 (many students in southwest Ohio also qualify for the in-state rate under a reciprocity program)
+- Northern Kentucky University: $10,500 (many students in southwest Ohio also qualify for the in-state rate under a reciprocity program)

 Cost of Living Cincinnati - Entertainment

-Scene75 Entertainment Center is a famous tourist attraction in Cincinnati which is intriguing for visitors at home and abroad.
+Scene75 Entertainment Center is a famous tourist attraction in Cincinnati, which is intriguing for visitors from home and abroad.
 Attractions at Scene75 cost between $2–$8.50 per person and arcade games cost between $.25–$3.00.
 Scene75 also offers unlimited attraction passes that include rides, go-karts, mini-golf, and more.
-Unlimited attraction passes do not include arcade games but they can be added on.
+Unlimited attraction passes do not include arcade games, but they can be added on.
 Scene75 also offers deals like an early bird option for $19.99 for 1.5 hours of unlimited attractions and a Friday family fun night with unlimited rides and pizza for $1.

 Methodology of Cost of Living in Cincinnati Ohio